 We extend our deepest gratitude to The Garden Thyme Group for their visit, their sponsorship, and their inspiring energy.
 And to everyone who has gifted a tree through our platform, thank you for your support!

+Click here if you would like to Gift A Tree!
 We have selected 11 of our favourite endemic forest tree species for you to choose from.
 The tree species you select and sponsor in honour / celebration of a loved one, will be planted out in one of reforestation projects in the Garden Route, with a range of other species, in bio-mimicked indigenous forest patches that emulate the natural forest biome of the area.